JayBhesania46/Baby_Care_Web_App/README.md

 The Baby Care App also offers the following additional features to enhance the overall experience:

 - **Nanny Schedule**: Parents can maintain a schedule for their baby's nanny, ensuring effective communication and coordination.
-- **Inappmessenger**: Parents can send messages to nanny and can monitor their childs schedules.
+- **In App Messenger**: Parents can send messages to nanny and can monitor their childs schedules.

 - ## Security Features
 The Baby Care App prioritizes the security and privacy of user data.
 It incorporates the following security features: